-Performance management and accountability [below the level outlined in the Just good enough [between the levels outlined in Excellent criterion for 'just good enough'] Service providers are required to demonstrate that they meet basic expectations for stewardship of resources and accountability to funders (e.g. financial budgeting and reporting, progress and performance reporting, risk management) the criterion for 'just good enough' and 'excellent'] Service providers are supported to be exemplary stewards of resources (e.g. supported to establish, use and refine outcome monitoring systems) and are accountable to all kaupapa partners including iwi/hapū.
+[below the level outlined in the Sust good chough [between the Excellent outlined in the criterion for 'just good enough'] Service providers are required to demonstrate that they meet basic expectations for stewardship of resources and accountability to funders (e.g. financial budgeting and reporting, progress and performance reporting, risk management) levels outlined in the criterion for 'just good enough' and 'excellent'] Service providers are supported to be exemplary stewards of resources (e.g. supported to establish, use and refine outcome monitoring systems) and are accountable to all kaupapa partners including iwi/hapū.
 Mana whakahaere is demonstrated by the Ministry as funder through kaitiakitanga over the system (moving beyond management of assets or resources, to supporting a system to thrive)